ma-nadeau/DNS-client/README.md

 ## Description

-This Python program was developed using Python 3.12 which implements a DNS client software
+This Python program implements a DNS client software.
+It was developed and tested using Python 3.12.

 This DNS client is capable of sending queries for:
 - A records (IP addresses)